 How to do Web Scraping with Puppeteer and NodeJS

-As you might know, Puppeteer is a Node library that provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
-It allows us to browse the Internet with a headless browser programmatically.
-Designed for testing, we'll see how to do web scraping with Puppeteer.
+Puppeteer is a Node library that provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
+With it, you can browse the internet with a headless browser programmatically.
+Thus, it allows you to do almost anything that you can do in a standard browser (e.g., visit pages, click links, take screenshots, etc.).

-Applying those features plus the ability to extract content, we start to see how to build a crawler and parser.
-We can tell Puppeteer to visit our target page, select some elements, and extract data from them.
-Then, parse all the links available on the page and add them to crawl.
+We can tell Puppeteer to visit our target page, select elements, and extract their data.
+Then, parse all the links available on the page and add them to the crawl.

-What are the advantages of using Puppeteer for web scraping?
+What Are the Advantages of Using Puppeteer for Web Scraping?

 Prerequisites

-For the code to work, you'll need Node (or nvm) and npm installed.
-Some systems have it pre-installed.
-After that, install all the necessary libraries by running npm install
+For the code to work, you must have Node or nvm and npm on your device.
+Note that some systems have it pre-installed.
+After that, install all the necessary libraries by running npm install.
+It'll create a package.json file with all the dependencies.

 npm install puppeteer